docker-archive/classicswarm/docs/scheduler/filter.md

 f8b693db9cd6        mysql:latest        "mysqld"            Less than a second ago   running             192.168.0.42:49178->3306/tcp    node-1      db
 ```

-In this example, the master selected all nodes that met the `storage=ssd`
+In this example, the manager selected all nodes that met the `storage=ssd`
 constraint and applied resource management on top of them.
 Only `node-1` was
 selected because it's the only host running flash.